 You get to put your unique spin on patient care, making your pharmacy a force to be reckoned with.

 However, with that freedom comes a hefty amount of responsibility, particularly in the financial realm (more on that later).

 The playing field is a little different if you’re taking over ownership from an established pharmacy.

 An established pharmacy has its own way of doing things.
-Patients go to that particular pharmacy for a reason, so you should be cautious not to shake things up from the get-go.
+Patients go to that pharmacy for a reason, so you should be cautious not to shake things up.
 Learn how the pharmacy operates and what makes it successful.

 From there, you can strengthen what makes your pharmacy great and tend to what needs improvement.
 If it ain’t broke, don’t fix it.
 Too much change in a short period of time can alienate your customer base.

 When you open a pharmacy, you open a business.
 Though the goal of your pharmacy should be to provide exceptional customer service, you also want to draw a profit.

 In general, opening a pharmacy can cost $400,000 to $600,000-so it’s important you consider how you’ll make payments while still staying profitable.

 Hire a financial advisor or accountant to help get a solid understanding of your pharmacy’s financial needs.

 Create a business plan for your pharmacy.
 A business plan is the first and most crucial step in the investment process.
 It will persuade potential investors to take a risk with your pharmacy.